signalfx/Metrics.NET.SignalFx/README.md

   - custom - If you specify this you must also specify the "sourceValue" attribute to specify the custom source.

 The following attributes are optional
- - sampleInterval - TimeSpan (defaults to 00:00:05, mininum 00:00:01) How often to report metrics to SignalFuse
+ - sampleInterval - TimeSpan (defaults to 00:00:05, mininum 00:00:01) How often to report metrics to SignalFx
- - maxDatapointPerMessage - Integer (defaults to 10000, min 1, max 10000) The maximumum of points to report per message to SignalFuse
+ - maxDatapointPerMessage - Integer (defaults to 10000, min 1, max 10000) The maximumum of points to report per message to SignalFx
  - awsIntegration - Boolean (default to false) If set to true then the AWS integration will be turned on.
 E.g
 ```xml